 The Pace Chart represents the standard by which SAP will be measured.
 The Credits Earned to meet Pace represent the number of credits that must be earned or passed in relation to the corresponding number of Credits Attempted in the column to the left for a student to meet SAP.

-As students are required to achieve at least a C average (2.0 cumulative GPA) in order to earn the AAS Degree (at a minimum of 60 credits), students must maintain a cumulative GPA consistent with the institutional academic-standing policy to meet Satisfactory Academic Progress requirements.
+Students are required to achieve at least a C average (2.0 cumulative GPA) in order to earn the AAS Degree (at a minimum of 60 credits).
+The below escalating GPA scale represents the standard by which SAP will be measured as students work toward their degree:

 |Degree Credits Attempted||Minimum Cumulative GPA Required|